madeso/bookshelf/content/books/97things/thing_69.md

 +++
-title = "Put the Mouse Down and Step Away from the Keyboard" weight = 69
+title = "69: Put the Mouse Down and Step Away from the Keyboard" weight = 69
 +++